 Hydration is not a contest to drink the most water; it is reading heat, activity, illness, urine color, dizziness, and context together.

-This article is educational and is not diagnosis or treatment advice for Hydration and Dehydration Signs: Context Beyond Thirst.
-If symptoms become severe or are accompanied by sudden worsening, breathing trouble, chest pain, confusion, self-harm thoughts, or any immediate safety concern, contact local emergency services or a medical professional.
+This article is educational and does not diagnose, treat, or set dosage for Hydration and Dehydration Signs: Context Beyond Thirst.
+Sudden worsening, breathing trouble, chest pain, confusion, self-harm thoughts, severe bleeding, or any immediate safety concern should be handled through local emergency services or qualified medical professionals.

 Hydration and Dehydration Signs: Context Beyond Thirst core health flow